glycerine/gosimnet/README.md

 a free port is not implemented, as ports are not really needed as a separate concept.
 This would be trivial to add, but just adds extra steps to server setup.
-Its a vestige of the 16-bit computers that the Internet Protocol was designed on.
+It's a vestige of the 16-bit computers that the Internet Protocol was designed on.